22 Sep Oblique Sling Exercise Progressions and Assessment

 ‼ MMTs are a TEST OF WEAKNESS rather than a TEST OF STRENGTH‼

-Even so, MMTs still holds significant value in the scenarios listed above and should be in the repertoire of every practicing clinician.
+Even so, MMTs still hold significant value in the scenarios listed above and should be in the repertoire of every practicing clinician.
 Because muscles NEVER work in isolation, wouldn’t it be important to assess if a PATTERN is weak?
 Rather than a specific muscle?

 Posterior Oblique Sling Exercise Progressions

 Shown in this video clip is a 4 step progression for the POSTERIOR OBLIQUE SLING.
 The posterior oblique sling consists of the latissimus dorsi muscle, the opposite side gluteus maximus muscle, and the interconnecting thoracolumbar fascia.
 This sling crosses at the level of the lumbosacral junction and provides what is known as force closure to the sacroiliac (SI) joint.
-Force closure provides stability to the SI region by allowing it to distribute load between the lower extremities, spine, and upper extremities.
+Force closure provides stability to the SI region by allowing it to distribute the load between the lower extremities, spine, and upper extremities.
 This force closure allows for coordinated movement for activities such as walking, climbing stairs, and just about every single sport-specific movement.

 Take throwing for instance: energy is generated in one body region (the legs), transferred through the hips/pelvis, and released through the upper extremity (hand) to deliver a pitch that can be released at over 100 mph.
 That’s a lot of power that needs to be generated and transferred effortlessly from one body region to another.
 That power transfer is where myofascial slings come in.